drdreyworld/nnet/README.md

 version: 0.0.1

-Extendable golang neural network library
+Extendable golang neural network library.

-Now it can be used for construction feed forward networks (FC and CNN).
+Can be used for construction feed forward networks.

-Realized basic layer types:
+Layer types:

-	- dense or fully connected layer
+	- FC - multidimentional fully connected layer
-	- convolution layer
+	- Conv - convolution layer
-	- pooling layer
+	- Pool - max pooling layer (downsampling)
-	- activation layer (with target activation function)
+	- Activation - activation layer (with target activation function and specific params for it)
-	- softmax layer (as classifier)
+	- Softmax - multidimentional layer for classification

-It is possible to create own:
+Activation functions:

+    - Sigmoid
+    - Tanh
+    - ReLU
+    - ELU
+    - LeakyReLU
+    - Softplus

+Created and trained network can be saved to (loaded from) json-file.

+Library can be extended by creating your own:

 	- layer type
 	- activation function